-Nurse appreciation week kicks off tomorrow, and after the last year a lot of nurses certainly deserve a lot of our appreciation.
+Nurse appreciation week kicks off Friday, and after the last couple of years a lot of nurses certainly deserve a lot of our appreciation.
 But it turns out, it’s definitely more beneficial to be a nurse in some states more than others, and a new report reveals which ones are best.

 - WalletHub has just come out with their list of the Best States for Nurses.

 - They looked at all 50 states across 22 factors, in two categories opportunity & competition and work environment.

 - Factors taken into consideration include such things as monthly average starting salary, annual salary, healthcare facilities per capita, quality of nursing schools, ratio of nurses to hospital beds and more.

-- Topping the list as the best state for nurses is Arizona, which scores a 59.94 out of 100.
+- Topping the list as the best state for nurses is Washington, which scores a 61.62 out of 100.

-- Alaska, which ranks ninth overall, is tops for Work Environment, while Nevada, third overall, is number one for Opportunity and Competition.
+- Maine, which ranks second overall, is tops for work environment, while New Mexico, third overall, is number one for opportunity & competition.